AdobeDocs/audience-manager.en/help/using/migrate-to-web-sdk/dil-extension-to-web-sdk.md

 ---
 title: Migrate from the Audience Manager tag extension to the Web SDK tag extension
-description: Update your Audience Manager implementation from the Audience Manager tag extension to the Web SDK tag extension
+description: Understand the steps to update your data collection library for Audience Manager from the Audience Manager tag extension to the Web SDK tag extension
 ---

-# Migrate from the Adobe Audience Manager tag extension to the Web SDK tag extension
+# Update your data collection library for Audience Manager from the Audience Manager tag extension to the Web SDK tag extension

-This implementation path involves a methodical migration approach to move from the [Adobe Audience Manager tag extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/audience-manager/overview) to the [Web SDK tag extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/web-sdk/web-sdk-extension-configuration).
-Other implementation paths are covered on separate pages:

-* [Migrate from AppMeasurement to the Web SDK](appmeasurement-to-web-sdk.md): Take a smooth and methodical approach to move from the AppMeasurement JavaScript library to the Web SDK JavaScript library.
+This page is intended for Audience Manager customers who are using the [Audience Manager tag extension](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/audience-manager/overview) to bring web collection data into Audience Manager.
+For customers using the AppMeasurement JavaScript library, please read the guide on how to update your data collection library for Audience Manager [from the AppMeasurement JavaScript library to the Web SDK JavaScript library](appmeasurement-to-web-sdk.md)

 ## Advantages and disadvantages of this implementation path